 Deep Linking: When you create a backlink to an inner page of a website (any page that isn’t the homepage).

 Digital Marketing: An umbrella term for the marketing of products or services using digital technologies, mainly on the internet.
-This includes mobile phones, paid advertising, social media, blogging and any other digital medium.
+This includes mobile phones, paid advertising, social media, blogging, and any other digital medium.

-Disavow: The Google Disavow tool that allows you to tell Google which backlinks it should ignore when calculating your sites ranking.
+Disavow: The Google Disavow tool that allows you to tell Google which backlinks it should ignore when calculating your site’s ranking.

 DNS: Stands alternately for “Domain Name Service,” “Domain Name Server,” and “Domain Name System.”
-The DNS is a name service which allows letters (and numbers) that constitute domain names to be used to identify computers instead of numerical IP addresses.
+The DNS is a name service that allows letters (and numbers) that constitute domain names to be used to identify computers instead of numerical IP addresses.